 Rob’s media practice includes:

 Rob plays an active role in the journalism community.
-As outside general counsel to the New England Newspaper and Press Association, he established and oversees an active legal hotline for the 300-plus community newspapers that are NENPA members.
+He serves on the Supreme Judicial Court’s Judiciary-Media Committee.
+He is treasurer, and a member of the Executive Committee, of the New England First Amendment Coalition.
+As outside general counsel to the New England Newspaper and Press Association (NENPA), he established and continues to oversee an active legal hotline for the 400-plus community newspapers that are NENPA members.
 Since 2002, the New York-based American Society of Magazine Editors has selected Rob to provide its annual business and editorial law training for staff of print and online publications alike.

-Rob has served as an adjunct professor in communication and media law at Boston College and Tufts University, and is a frequent guest speaker to journalism classes at Northeastern University, Emerson College, Boston University, and elsewhere.
+Rob has presented at conferences of the National Newspaper Association, Magazine Publishers Association, Alliance of Area Business Publishers, City and Regional Magazine Association, and New England Newspaper and Press Association.
+He has also served as an adjunct professor in communication and media law at Boston College and Tufts University and is a frequent guest speaker to journalism classes at Northeastern University, Emerson College, Boston University, and elsewhere.
 For more than 20 years, he has authored the annual survey of First Circuit libel law published by the New York-based Media Law Resource Center.
-He also writes the outline of Massachusetts public access law published by the Reporters Committee for Freedom of the Press.
+He also writes an outline of Massachusetts public access law published by the Reporters Committee for Freedom of the Press.

-Rob was an associate, then partner, at the Boston law firm of Hill & Barlow for 13 years until it closed in 2003.
-Before attending law school, he worked as city editor of the daily Transcript-Telegram newspaper in Holyoke, Massachusetts, attended the Radcliffe Publishing Procedures Course in Cambridge, Massachusetts, and was an editor on the founding staff of New England Monthly magazine, which twice won the National Magazine Award for General Excellence.
+Rob was an associate, then partner, at the Boston law firm of Hill & Barlow for 13 years until its closing in 2003.
+Before attending law school, he worked as city editor of the daily Transcript-Telegram newspaper in Holyoke, Massachusetts, attended the Radcliffe Publishing Procedures Course in Cambridge, Massachusetts, and was a founding editor of New England Monthly magazine, which twice won the National Magazine Award for General Excellence.